sonnguyen478/MLiFC_invoice_classifier/README.md

 ## Aim of the project and approach
 Aim: to provide a proof of concept (working prototype) that is capable of extracting five specific strings from invoices.

 Approach: Working from the baseline provided by Jannes, we improve some of the details.
 Also we attempt to enrich the generated example invoices.
-The heart of the project will be a stacker algo that can take up to four different (intermediate) results from one to four different exctractor models.
+The heart of the project will be a stacker algo that can take up to four different (intermediate) results from one to four different extractor models.

 ## Random details
 * model "regex_iban" is a traditional algorithm based on regular expressions.